data-driven-forms/react-forms/packages/react-renderer-demo/src/docs-components/component-mapping.md

 |----|----|-----------|-----|------------|
 |children|node|Form field group||Based on form schema|

-#### Icon, Array Field Wrapper, Help Block
-TO DO when array field docs are done

 ## Creating formFieldsMapper

 Form fields mapper defines components that are rendered from input schema.
 Each component in mapper must have an unique key,